nginxinc/kubernetes-ingress/README.md

 We publish Ingress controller releases on GitHub.
 See our [releases page](https://github.com/nginxinc/kubernetes-ingress/releases).

 The latest stable release is [2.2.0](https://github.com/nginxinc/kubernetes-ingress/releases/tag/v2.2.0).
 For production use, we recommend that you choose the latest stable release.
-As an alternative, you can choose the *edge* version built from the [latest commit](https://github.com/nginxinc/kubernetes-ingress/commits/main) from the main branch.

 The edge version is useful for experimenting with new features that are not yet published in a stable release.
+To use, choose the *edge* version built from the [latest commit](https://github.com/nginxinc/kubernetes-ingress/commits/main) from the main branch.

 To use the Ingress controller, you need to have access to:
 * An Ingress controller image.